Garrett Cooper Player Props: Marlins vs. White Sox

-Garrett Cooper -- with a slugging percentage of .447 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the Chicago White Sox, with Dylan Cease on the hill, on June 9 at 8:10 PM ET.
+The Miami Marlins, including Garrett Cooper (.171 on-base percentage in past 10 games, 91 points below season-long percentage), take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Royals.
+In his most recent game he had a hitless showing (0-for-2) against the White Sox.

 Garrett Cooper Game Info & Props vs. the White Sox